yjwu17/yjwu17.github.io/_pages/about.md

 I am looking for highly self-motivated PhD students, PostDocs, and Research Assistants.
 If you are interested, please send me your CV.
 Thanks! (<u>All CVs are carefully evaluated.
 Only matched candidates will be responded within one week</u>.) </span>

 ###  **Research Interests**
+I aim to uncover the computational principles of the brain and bridge the gap between neuroscience and AI to develop Brain-inspired General Intelligence (BGI).
+My recent research interests include:

  * Brain-inspired learning algorithms and foundation models;
  * Neuromorphic computing and spiking neural networks;
  * Computational neuroscience models for memory and synaptic plasticity;